wlodekb/kubernetes-the-hard-way-on-azure/docs/09-bootstrapping-kubernetes-workers.md

 ## Prerequisites

-The commands in this lab must be run on each controller instance: `worker-0`, `worker-1`, and `worker-2`.
+The commands in this lab must be run on each worker instance: `worker-0`, `worker-1`, and `worker-2`.
 Azure Metadata Instace service cannot be used to set custom property.
 We have used *tags* on each worker VM to defined POD-CIDR used later.

 Retrieve the POD CIDR range for the current compute instance and keep it for later.